-During the three and six months ended June 30, 2020 and 2019, we earned revenues from the following primary sources:
+During the three months ended March 31, 2020 and 2019, we earned revenues from the following primary sources:

 - Revenue realized from maturities of life insurance policies.
 We recognize the difference between the face value of the policy benefits and carrying value when an insured event has occurred and determine that collection of the policy benefits is realizable and reasonably assured.
 Revenue from a transaction must meet both criteria in order to be recognized.
 We generally collect the face value of the life insurance policy from the insurance company within 45 days of our notification of the insured's mortality. - Change in Fair Value of Life Insurance Policies.
-We value our life insurance portfolio investments for each reporting period in accordance with the fair value principles discussed herein, which reflects the expected receipt of policy benefits in future periods, net of premium costs, as shown in our condensed consolidated financial statements.

-- Interest Income.
+We value our life insurance portfolio investments for each reporting period in accordance with the fair value principles discussed herein, which reflects the expected receipt of policy benefits in future periods, net of premium costs, as shown in our condensed consolidated financial statements. - Interest Income.
 Includes interest income on Beneficient's loan portfolio and on the LiquidTrust promissory note, including discount amortization as applicable.
 See the discussion above under "Critical Accounting Policies and Estimates Purchased Loans" for further information on our accounting for PCI and non-PCI loans. - Trust Services.
 Trust administration fees are earned for providing administrative services to trustees for existing liquidity solution clients.
 The performance obligation under these agreements is satisfied over time as the administration and management services are provided.
 Fees are recognized monthly based upon the beginning of quarter (in advance) net asset value plus any remaining unfunded loan commitments and the applicable fee rate of the account as outlined in the agreement.
 Payment frequency is defined in the individual contracts, which primarily stipulate billings on a quarterly basis in advance.
 Fees that have been billed in advance are reflected as Deferred Income until earned.
-Trust services revenues were added beginning January 1, 2020, as a result of the consolidation of Beneficient on December 31, 2019.

-During the three and six months ended June 30, 2020 and 2019, our main components of expense are summarized below:
+During the three months ended March 31, 2020 and 2019, our main components of expense are summarized below:

 - Interest Expense.
 We recognize and record interest expenses associated with the costs of financing our life insurance portfolio and our investment in Beneficient.
 These expenses include interest paid to our senior lenders under our second amended and restated senior credit facility with LNV Corporation ("LNV Credit Facility"), as well as interest paid on our L Bonds, Seller Trust L Bonds and other outstanding indebtedness, including Beneficient's other borrowings.
 When we issue debt, we amortize the financing costs (commissions and other fees) associated with such indebtedness over the outstanding term of the financing and classify it as interest expense. - Employee Compensation and Benefits.
 Employee compensation and benefits includes salaries, bonuses and other incentives and costs of employee benefits.
-Also included are significant non-cash compensation expense related to Beneficient's equity incentive plans for the three and six months ended June 30, 2020. - Selling, General and Administrative Expenses.
+Also included are significant non-cash expenses related to Beneficient's equity incentive plans for the three months ended March 31, 2020.

+Selling, General and Administrative Expenses.
 We recognize and record expenses in our business operations as incurred, including operations related to the servicing of life insurance policies, the origination and servicing of loans and costs associated with trust administration.
 These expenses include legal and professional fees, sales, marketing, occupancy and other expenditures.